dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 - 500 GB SSD NVME Storage

 ## Download the latest `dydxprotocold` binary and initialize the node data/config directory
 The binary contains the software you need to operate a full node.
-Initializing the node data/config dedicates a folder on your system for node's state, data and configurations.
+Initializing the node data/config dedicates a folder on your system for node's state, data, and configurations.

 1. Find the latest `Release protocol` from the [v4 Chain Releases](https://github.com/dydxprotocol/v4-chain/releases/) page.
 Download the compressed `dydxprotocold` file appropriate for your system.